Tenma-Server/Tenma/README.md

 ![logo-banner](./screenshots/banner.png)

 ## This project is currently on hiatus while I'm focussing on some other work.
 The project is not dead, and I will return to it.
+I still have big plans for it.
 If you have any urgent bugs or issues please create an issue and I will try and get to it as soon as possible.
 Sorry for any inconveniences. ##

 **Tenma is currently in alpha.
 I can not claim that this application is secure to run over the internet.**